-A court may award legal costs, including attorney's fees, to the requester if he or she substantially prevails.
+In lawsuits alleging the denial of requested public records, a court may award attorneys' fees and other legal costs to requesters who substantially prevail.
 A.R.S. § 39-121.02(B).
 This does not limit the rights of any party to recover attorney's fees, expenses, and double damages that are authorized by other statutes.
 Id.